Charlottesville City Council Meeting Procedures

 - The Mayor shall administer Robert’s Rules of Order.
 The City Attorney shall serve as the Parliamentarian for the purposes of Robert’s Rules of Order.

 - During a City Council meeting the Mayor shall have control of the Council Chambers and the connecting halls and corridors, and any other venue where a Council meeting is being held.
-In case of a disturbance or disorderly conduct that disrupts the meeting, the Mayor may take measures the Mayor deems appropriate, including but not limited to suspending the meeting until order is restored, ordering audio and visual equipment temporarily turned off, and ordering areas to be cleared by the Sergeant-at-Arms.
+In case of a disturbance or disorderly conduct that disrupts the meeting, the Mayor may take measures the Mayor deems appropriate, including but not limited to suspending the meeting until order is restored and ordering areas to be cleared by the Sergeant-at-Arms.

 - No person shall address City Council until leave to do so has been granted by the City Council or until invited to do so by the Mayor.
 (City Code sec.
 2-71.)